 However, many dogs exhibit one or more of the following symptoms when they’ve got worms wiggling around in their bellies:

-The following eight ingredients may help your dog expel the worms or other parasites in his digestive tract and begin feeling better.
+The following eight natural dewormers for dogs may help your dog expel the worms or other parasites in his digestive tract and begin feeling better.
 Just be sure to follow the directions provided and contact your vet at once if your dog exhibits any troubling symptoms, including vomiting, diarrhea or trouble breathing.

-Note that while many owners have experimented with these treatments, dogs are individuals who react differently to various substances and there is very little empirical data available about the safety of each.
+Note that while many owners have experimented with these home remedies for dog worms, dogs are individuals who react differently to various substances and there is very little empirical data available about the safety of each.
 Just because a substance is available over-the-counter or from your grocery store doesn’t mean it can’t cause your dog to fall ill.